-Brightness – What is a NIT?
+Brightness – What is

-As a rule, experts consider an LCD panel to be “sunlight readable” if it has a brightness rating of at least 1,000 NITS.
+As a rule, experts consider an LCD panel to be “sunlight readable” if it has a brightness rating of at least 1,000 nits.
 To achieve this brightness, we replace the panel manufactures standard LED light rails with custom light rails that produce a much higher volume of light.
 Additionally, we replace the LED driver which powers the LED backlights.
 To evenly distribute the light across the panel surface, we replace pieces of film (sheets of plastic) that utilize special prisms.
 Yet, simply pushing more light through the front of the panel does not make it sunlight viewable without addressing the next factor we mentioned above, contrast.